-DavidsonMorris are specialist UK immigration solicitors, working with UK employers to advise on all aspects of the Tier 2 visa sponsorship licence.
+We work with UK employers to advise on all aspects of sponsorship licence applications and management.
 It may be that there are other immigration options available to support your recruitment needs.
 We can assess your needs and make recommendations based on current routes.

-If the Tier 2 sponsorship licence is the best way forward, we can guide you through the application process, helping to compile a comprehensive application, and support with the ongoing management and compliance with your sponsor duties.
-For advice with your Tier 2 visa sponsor licence, contact us.
+If the sponsorship licence is the best way forward, we can guide you through the application process, helping to compile a comprehensive application, and support with the ongoing management and compliance with your sponsor duties.
+For advice with your sponsor licence, contact us.

 Appendix A Sponsor Licence FAQs

 What is Appendix A?